William Happer: Political

-In 2017 following the election of Donald Trump into office, Happer met with Trump to discuss his potential role of being his science adviser and said that he would take the job if it was offered.
-Happer described Trump as "very attentive" and that the president's concerns "were that of a technically literate person."
+In 2017 following the election of Donald Trump into office, Happer met with Trump to discuss potentially becoming the Science Advisor to the President, and said that he would take the job if it was offered.
+Happer described Trump as "very attentive" and that the president's concerns "were that of a technically literate person".
+They discussed the president's uncle John Trump, whom Happer had known.
 Hannah Devlin of The Guardian wrote that Happer "supports a controversial crackdown on the freedom of federal agency scientists to speak out about their findings, arguing that mixed messages... have led to people disregarding all public health information."

 In early September 2018 it was announced that Happer would be appointed senior director of the National Security Council office for emerging technologies.
 He resigned from the Council in September 2019, reportedly because his plan to review climate science did not receive sufficient support from the White House.
 It was shelved as some members of the administration, including Kelvin Droegemeier, believed it could harm Trump in his 2020 re-election campaign.